dibyendumajumdar/ravi/readthedocs/CrashCourseInLua.rst

 * Globals in Lua are just values stored in a special Lua table
 * Functions in Lua are closures - they can capture variables from outer scope and such variables live on even though the surrounding scope is no longer alive
 * Lua functions can return multiple values
-* Lua has integer (since 5.3) and double types that map to native C types
+* Lua has integer (since 5.3) and floating point types that map to native C types
 * A special ``nil`` value represents non-existent value
 * Any value that is not ``false`` or ``nil`` is true
 * The result of logical ``and`` and logical ``or`` is not true or false; these operators select one of the values